NicolasVPC/iom-wikijs-storage/notes/db_test.md

 > **Note:** all the services inside the same `docker-compose.yaml` file share a default common network.
 This is why we don't need to specify the networks for all the services.
 {.is-info}

+## scripts
+The sql scripts are inside `database/scripts/`, they are automatically loaded at the start of the containers, thanks to the volume `./data:/var/lib/mysql`.